Stockholm Prize in Criminology: The Stockholm Prize in Criminology Foundation

 Initially, the Stockholm Prize in Criminology was financed through yearly private donations.
 However, given its success, and in order to secure its long-term financial viability, the Swedish Ministry of Justice and the Torsten Söderberg Foundation jointly decided to found a permanent, independent Foundation, the Stockholm Prize in Criminology Foundation.
 A major official grant was approved by the Swedish Riksdag in December 2011.
 The Torsten Söderberg Foundation, with the support of the Ragnar Söderberg Foundation, generously provided the necessary matching funds, as well as subsequent additional donations.
 The Jerry Lee Foundation, original donor to the Stockholm Criminology Prize, as well as the Tokyo-based Hitachi Mirai Foundation continued their support for the Prize as co-founders to the new Stockholm Prize in Criminology Foundation.
 Regular support is also received from the Japanese Correctional Association.

 The Torsten Söderberg Foundation, founded in 1960 by Torsten and Wanja Söderberg and their sons, is dedicated to promoting scientific research and educational programs, primarily within the fields of economy, medicine and jurisprudence.
 Over the past ten years, the foundation has on average awarded grants in surplus of 100 million SEK per year.
 The donations to the Stockholm Prize in Criminology Foundation have been made in honour of Med.
 Dr h.c.
 Edvard Söderberg.

 The Jerry Lee Foundation is dedicated primarily to reducing crime and enhancing education through research on what works to achieve these goals.
 The foundation is committed to solving social problems associated with poverty, especially in American inner cities that suffer from concentrated poverty.
 The foundation’s special concerns are elementary education and crime.

 The Hitachi Mirai Foundation is engaged in a wide range of activities including the prevention of juvenile crime and delinquency, the enhancement of correctional and rehabilitation services for prison inmates and reform school students, and the promotion of social understanding and cooperation on issues involving young people.

-Japanese Correctional Association is an Tokyo based Public Interest Incorporated Foundation, committed to the public welfare activities.
+Japanese Correctional Association is a Tokyo-based Public Interest Incorporated Foundation, committed to the public welfare activities.
 Their objectives are prevention of crime and delinquency through enlightenment of the general public on idea of correction and rehabilitation of offenders.